Click on a question to view its answer.

 Contact the Office for Institutional Equity at 740-593-9132, by email, firstname.lastname@example.org, or you may also fill out the Discrimination/Harassment Complaint Form and deliver, email, or fax to the Office for Institutional Equity at 740-597-9059.

 If you have been subjected to sexual violence, please contact the Ohio University Police Department immediately at 740-593-1911.
 Also, get medical attention, if needed, from Campus Care or any of the local hospitals.

 You may also contact the Survivor Advocacy Program at 740-597-SAFE (7233) if you or someone you know has been sexually assaulted or is experiencing dating/domestic violence or stalking.

 Yes.
 If you have been subjected to unwanted sexual contact or sexual harassment, your gender and the gender of the alleged perpetrator are irrelevant.
-This type of conduct is prohibited by Title IX regardless of gender.
+Title IX prohibits this type of conduct regardless of gender.

 Find a safe place away from the assailant and call the police.

 ECRC and the Office of Community Standards and Student Responsibility can also coordinate other assistance including no contact directives, relocation of the individuals involved, and reassignment of schedules if the victim and the accused have similar schedules.
 However, always call the police for immediate assistance and for advice about your rights under the Ohio Criminal Code.

 Yes, if the incident has sufficient ties to Ohio University (if it occurs at an Ohio University event, if it involves an Ohio University student, staff member, or faculty member, etc.) then ECRC can investigate and provide resolution.